NickyROV/nirvana_2024/README.md

 # mermaid
-ROV with touch control interface
+ROV with touch control interface to minimize hardware construction and easier for piloting.